ChemAxon/jchem-microservices-examples/official-docker-images/README.md

 ## How to update the license file?

 If you already have a license server then the related docker image (`cxn/jms/nginx-license-server:latest`) should be deleted first.
-New license file should be placed in the folder and docker compose can be started - it re-builds the license server automatically.
+The new license file should be placed in the folder and docker compose can be started &ndash; it re-builds the license server automatically.

 ## What could be on volumes?

-* `/app/jws/jws-db/data` folder contains all the data you upload to JMS DB.
+* `/app/jws/jws-db/data` folder contains all the data you upload to the Database Search Service
 * `/app/jws/jws-config/common-config` folder contains all the configurations for the services
 * `/app/jws/logs/` folder contains all the log files

 These folders in a production environment could be on volumes depending on your needs, but this is only a kick-starter example, it does not aim to teach docker basics.
-If you want to restructure the conatiners, feel free.
+If you want to restructure the containers, feel free.
 If you would like to save more persistent data, than it is up to you.

 ## How to start with HTTPS